freenas/freenas-docs/userguide/system.rst

 If the license expires or additional hardware, features, or contract type are required, contact your iXsystems support engineer.
-Once you have the new license string, click the "Update License" button, paste in the new license, and click "OK".
-The new details should be displayed.
+Once you have the new license string, click the :guilabel:`Update License` button, paste in the new license, and click :guilabel:`OK`.
+The new details will be displayed.

 To generate a support ticket, complete the following fields: